jalairson/WGU--D387-advanced-java-PA/README!.txt

 presentation held at the Landon Hotel.
 The times should be displayed as ET, MT, and UTC.
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-* created and populated Timezone.java (32 lines) and TimezoneController.java (14 lines) to send time conversions to angular front end
+* Created and populated Timezone.java (32 lines) and TimezoneController.java (14 lines) to send time conversions to angular front end
-* edited app.component.ts (lines 32, 36, 58 - 67) and app.component.html (lines 66 - 69) to display meeting message on angular front end with time conversions
+* Edited app.component.ts (lines 32, 36, 58 - 67) and app.component.html (lines 66 - 69) to display meeting message on angular front end with time conversions

 ==================================================================================================================================================================================================